Privacy and personal information

-The Privacy and Personal Information Protection Act, 1998 (PPIPA) provides protection for personal information and the privacy of individuals in general.
-To achieve this PPIPA introduces a set of privacy principles that regulate the way Council deals with personal information.
+The Privacy and Personal Information Protection Act 1998, also known as 'PPIPA', provides protection for personal information and the privacy of individuals in general.

 What is personal information?

 Privacy and Personal Information Protection Act 1998 (PPIPA) defines personal information as "information or an opinion about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion".

 Personal information collected by Council can include your name, email address and any other information you provide.

 Shoalhaven City Council is committed to protecting the privacy of our:

 - Business contacts

 How does Council protect information?